-It probably followed the historical style of the Chingisids, with which ancient Rus had to integrate and upon which it was partly dependent for two and a half centuries.
+It probably followed the historical style of the Chingisids, with which ancient Rus had to subdue and integrate and upon which it was partly dependent for two and a half centuries.

 The situation where Europe or the West held virtually undivided economic, political and cultural dominance based on military superiority started to change after the revolution of 1917 in Russia.

 The West’s territorial control shrank even more after World War II, but the loss was made up for by the United States, which had reaped economic gains from the war and created the now crumbling Bretton Woods system.